 In June 2019, CHAI conducted a baseline assessment at the Mubende Regional Referral Hospital, the only hospital in Mubende District.
 The assessment showed that only 63 percent of asphyxiated babies born at the hospital were successfully resuscitated (against the WHO recommended standard of 95 percent).

-At the time, care providers had inadequate newborn resuscitation knowledge and skills as well as inadequate availability of basic breathing aids for newborn resuscitation; such as penguin sucker, suction bulb to remove mucus clogging an infant’s nose and mouth, or a bag and mask to provide positive air pressure to open the neonatal airway
+At the time, care providers had inadequate newborn resuscitation knowledge and skills as well as inadequate availability of basic breathing aids for newborn resuscitation; such as a penguin sucker, a suction bulb to remove mucus clogging an infant’s nose and mouth, or a bag and mask to provide positive air pressure to open the neonatal airway.

 Accessing the equipment that was available could be difficult, as it was not kept in the maternity ward.
 The assessment also found inconsistence or inappropriate use of the partograph – a composite graphical record of key data entered against time on a single sheet of paper – to monitor women in labor.